wilsonify/ansible-up-and-running/chapter23/README.md

-# Tower
+# Ansible Automation Platform 2

 This project creates 3 RHEL8 VMs with Vagrant/Virtualbox.
-The ansible provisioner will install Tower from your local ~/Downloads/.
+The ansible provisioner will install Ansible Automation Platform 2 from your local ~/Downloads/.

 ## Usage:
 - If you have a Mac with Homebrew, then you can install what's in the Brewfile with `brew bundle`